tconfrey/BrainTool/support.md

 Default window position and size should be configureable.

 ## New item insertion
 Currently new links are added at the top of their tags list of children while new tags are added at the bottom of their parent tags list.
-This should also be configureable.
+That ordering makes sense to me personally but it should be configureable.

 ## Tag all tabs at once